Constitution of the Society for the History of Technology

 (b) Vice President/President Elect.
 The Vice President shall perform all of the duties of the President in t e event of the absence or disability of the President, shall assist the President when called upon, and shall have such other duties and powers as may be assigned to or vested in such office by the Executive Council or by the Members.
 The Vice President/President Elect’s term of office shall be two years, and normally on the expiration of that term he/she shall become President.

 (c) Secretary.
 The Secretary shall conduct the correspondence of the Society, keep minutes of all proceedings of the Members and Executive Council and shall maintain an archive of these and other documents important to the collective memory of SHOT, and shall have such other duties and powers as may be assigned to or vested in such office by the Executive Council or by the Members.
-The Secretary, in addition, shall maintain a Manual of Procedures as specified in Article XII.
+The Secretary, in addition, shall maintain an archive of important Society documents as specified in Article XII.
 The Secretary’s initial term of office shall be three years.
 The secretary shall normally serve no more than three consecutive terms (nine years total).
 One year before the end of the Secretary’s term, the President, with the advice and consent of the Executive Council, will appoint an ad hoc search committee, which will consist of one member of the Nominating Committee to be chosen by that committee chair, one member chosen by the President, one member of the Executive Council chosen by the President.
 The Vice-President and the outgoing Secretary will serve as ex-officio, non-voting members.
 The President will appoint the committee chair.
 This committee will provide the Nominating Committee with a recommendation of one or more persons qualified and able to fill the position of secretary.

 (d) Treasurer.
 The Treasurer or the Treasurer’s agent shall collect dues and other moneys received by the Society, keep records of the dues status of each Member, deposit the funds of the Society, make all proper disbursements of the Society’s funds, keep adequate and correct records of the Society’s business transactions, and have such other duties and powers as may be assigned to or vested in such office by the Executive Council or by the Members.
 The Treasurer’s initial term of office shall be three years.
 The treasurer shall normally serve no more than three consecutive terms (nine years).
 Under special circumstances, however, the Nominating Committee and the Executive Council may permit an exception to be made.
 One year before the end of the Treasurer’s term, the President will appoint an ad-hoc search committee, which will consist of one member of the Nominating Committee to be chosen by the committee chair, one member chosen by the President, and one member of the Executive Council to be chosen by the President.
 The Vice-President and the out-going Treasurer will serve as ex-officio, non-voting members.
 The President will appoint the committee chair.
 This committee will provide the Nominating Committee with a recommendation of one or more persons qualified and able to fill the position of Treasurer.